nreymundo/home-network-stack/README.md

 ### Utilities
 * Socket-proxy: Allows more granular control over services wanting to access the Docker socket.
 * Watchtower: Automatically updates running docker containers.
+* OpenSpeedTest: Lets you do offline speedtest over your local network or through the internet if exposed.
+I mainly use it for troubleshooting local network connectivity.